TehAutumnCore/MSSA-Prep/Linkedin-SoftwareDevelopmentFundamentals/notes/LearningC#/C#_Pillars_Of_Oop/notes.md

 Encapsulation: Binding together pieces of code and keep it obscure to prevent outside changes

 ## Inheritance
-Inheritance: Basing one type(or clasS) on another type allowing us to re-use pre-written code.
+Inheritance: Basing one type(or class) on another type allowing us to re-use pre-written code.

 ## Polymorphism
 Polymorphism: Present the same type (or class) but the definitions of members perform differently